 Depending on the individual facts of your case, this jail time credit can be used to resolve fines, reduce community service, or even satisfy time for a jail sentence pronounced in your case.

 If you have been arrested or charged with a crime, it is vital to contact an Attorney immediately.
-Please reach out to The Law Offices of Bryan R. Kazarian to schedule a free consultation today.
+Please reach out to The Law Offices of Bryan R. Kazarian to schedule a consultation today.